AnonHexo/Krunker/README.md

 - **Download and Install any JavaScript injector extension.
 (Tampermonkey/Violentmonkey)** <br>
 - **Click <a href="https://github.com/AnonHexo/Krunker/raw/master/script/script.user.js">here</a> and then click on "Install".** <br>
-- **Then go on krunker.io and make sure that the script load correctly; then enter in a game and enjoy the script.** <br>
+- **Then go on krunker.io and make sure that the script load correctly; then enter in a game and enjoy the script 😉.** <br>
 ___________________________________________

 ## 🔓 Disable FPS Limit on Browser